digital-asset/daml-finance/docs/source/packages/core-implementations.rst

 - ``Daml.Finance.Holding``

-    This package contains the *implementation* and utility functions for holdings and accounts.
+    This package contains the *implementation* and utility functions for holdings.
 It has the following modules:

-    - :ref:`Account <module-daml-finance-holding-account-88149>`: A relationship between a custodian and an asset owner, referenced by holdings
     - :ref:`Fungible <module-daml-finance-holding-fungible-7201>`: Implementation of a fungible holding, including split and merge functionality
     - :ref:`NonFungible <module-daml-finance-holding-nonfungible-86571>`: Implementation of a non-fungible holding, which cannot be split or merged
     - :ref:`NonTransferable <module-daml-finance-holding-nontransferable-44402>`: Implementation of a non-transferable holding